nafasebra/awesome-webdesign-tools/README.md

 - [Gliphter](https://glyphter.com/) - Create icon fonts in seconds!
 Just drag & drop SVGs onto the character grid and download your spiffy new font.
 Cherry on top - IT'S FREE!
 - [Typescale](https://typescale.com/) - Create stunning typography, generate CSS, and find inspiration.
 - [Font library](https://fontlibrary.dev/) - An open source project to tag Google Fonts.
+- [Font squirrel](https://www.fontsquirrel.com/) - Handpicked free fonts for graphic designers with commercial-use licenses.
+- [Font space](https://www.fontspace.com/) - Free downloads of legally licensed fonts that are perfect for your design projects.
+The best place in the universe to search for amazing fonts.
+- [Abstract fonts](https://www.abstractfonts.com/) - Download more than 10,000 free fonts hassle free, desktop and mobile optimized, around for more than 20 years.
+Categories, popular, designers, optional web font download and links to similar fonts.
+- [1001 fonts](https://www.1001fonts.com/) - 56932 free fonts in 32193 families · Free licenses for commercial use · Direct font downloads · Mac · Windows · Linux
+- [Fontsly](https://fontsly.com/) - Big collection of Free Fonts for Download.
+Browse fonts by style, by type, by alphabet, by author or by popularity.
+Everyday updates!

 ## Layouts